-13.12 Policy on Equality, Diversity and Inclusion
+12.12 Policy on Equality, Diversity and Inclusion

-The following will constitute "Equality Advisory Committee" of the TERI SAS as promulgated vide notification no. TU/Policy/2015/EQ dated 10th November' 2015.
-Students aggrieved with any of the discrimination may lodge a complaint with the Dean (academic) of the Equality Advisory Committee. the details of which are given as follows: Equality Advisory Committee
+The following constitute the "Equality Advisory Committee" of the TERI SAS Students aggrieved with any of the discrimination may lodge a complaint with the Dean (Academic) or any other member of the committee the details of which are given as follows:

-Name Designation Contact Email ID

-number

-Dr. Prateek Sharma Dean (Academic) 9899678802 prateeks@terisas.ac.in
+Name Designation Contact number Email Dr. Prateek Sharma Dean (Academic) 9899678802 prateeks@terisas.ac.in Dr. Chubamenla Jamir Member 9990400018 Chubamenla.jamir@terisas.ac.in Mr. Kamal Sharma Member 9810512607 kamals@terisas.ac.in Mr. Saurabh Nepal International Student member Ms. Harshita Sharma Student member Member from SC/ST/OBC etc

-Ms Fawzia Member 9990758814 Chubamenla.jamir@terisas.ac.in

-Tarannum ,

-Dr Kavita Sardana Member 9830293632 Ritika.mahajan@terisas.ac.in

-Dr. Priyanka Member 8826043534 Priyanka.kaushal@terisas.ac.in

-Kaushal

-Mr. Kamal Sharma Member 9810512607 kamals@terisas.ac.in

-Ms Hone Int.Student

-Paing (Int Student) member

-Ms Bahaar Pandey Student member

-(Student)

-A Complaint Register has been placed with Ms.Gauri Rana, Secretary, and Registrar for lodging complaints of discrimination by aggrieved students.
+A complaint register has been placed with Secretary, at Registrar office for lodging complaints of discrimination by aggrieved students.